Pal Sinn

-Pal Sinn Lap-man (born 17 March 1959) is a Hong Kong musician, singer and actor.
+Pal Sinn Lap-man (born 17 March 1959) is a Hong Kong musician and actor.

 Sinn is noted for his roles as Sai-Mun Hing in The Reincarnation of Golden Lotus, for which he received Hong Kong Film Award nomination for Best New Performer.

 Life

 Early life

 Sinn was born and raised in Hong Kong, where he attended the Lung Cheung Government Technical Secondary School in the early 1970s.

 Career

 At 16, Sinn began his career as a singer at a bar on Lockhart Road, Wanchai, Hong Kong.